Got a question? You’re probably not the first person to ask it!

 What is Chiang Mai like?
 Chiang Mai is a small modern metropolitan city, which, at first glance, is much like other urban areas around the globe.
 However, upon living and studying in the city students will learn that Chiang Mai is uniquely Thai, with a long history (700+ years!) and variety of cultures.

 What level are the courses?
 The Foundations course is an introductory level course for Thai language.
 The Expedition Field Courses are upper division (300 or 400 level), due to their integration of both social and natural science components.
-Specific credit levels, as well as meeting requirements for general education or your major are determined by your home college or university.
+Specific credit levels, as well as meeting requirements for general education, your major or electives are determined by your home college or university.
+Please talk this over with your study abroad advisor.

 What transcript will I get/How do I get credit?
 The specific transcript you receive will be up to the policies of your home institution.
 Most of the colleges and universities we work with will accept an ISDSI transcript directly from ISDSI.
 Some institutions require a transcript from a US institution.
 If you require a US transcript, we offer a US transcript through our partner school, Guilford College, USA, for a $300 transcript fee.